olowo17/lendsqr/README.md

 # Project description

-This project was built with React with TypeScript and SCSS.
+This project was built with React with TypeScript and SASS.

 ## Dependencies